oscarstenqvist/gajustudio/README.md

-# Æ Studio - Formerly known as 🔥 Fire Editor !
-Aeternity's easy to use editor for writing smart contracts for the Æternity Blockchain !
+# 木 Studio - Fork of Æ Studio.
+Gajumarus's easy to use editor for writing smart contracts for the Gajumaru Blockchain !

+> **⚠️ DISCLAIMER:** This application currently runs on the aeternity network until the Gajumaru smart contract network is up and running.

 ## Install for Linux / Mac